WRITER AT WORK T-shirt from Mr Edit. Essential kit. Click on the

 "You've got a wonderful knack of making

 complicated things easy to understand, and very amusing.
-I'm very
+Am very pleased

-"Your website is very, very, VERY good.
-Thank you
+"Your website is very handy and informative.
+Thank you for

-"I'm a professional writer, but fiction is a new
+"I work as a professional writer, but fiction is a

-departure for me.
-You've certainly taught me a lot.
+new departure.
+You've certainly explained a lot.
 I'll be using your

 service again, and I'm happy to recommend you to my friends."